ecost95/-School_District_Analysis/README.md

  - School summary 9th graders replaced:
  ![School Summary 9th grade replaced](https://github.com/ecost95/-School_District_Analysis/blob/main/THS_10_12_DF.png)

- - When 9th graders were replaced, we can see that the scores increased from our new school summary above, but is still lower than the initial school summary with THS 9th grader scores included.
-This puts Thomas High School as one of the top schools in the dirstrict:
+ - When 9th graders were replaced, we can see that the scores increased from our new school summary above, but are slighty lower than the initial school summary with THS 9th grader scores included.
+The new scores for THS: 93.19% passing math, 97.02 passing reading, 90.63 passing overall.

- - Thomas High School is now in the top performing schools:
+ - Thomas High School remains one of the top schools in the district:
   ![New Top Performing Schools](https://github.com/ecost95/-School_District_Analysis/blob/main/HighLowPerformingNew.png)

 ### How does replacing the ninth-grade scores affect the following: